slsa-framework/slsa/docs/spec/v1.0/threats.md

 </details>
 <details><summary>Compromise other build <span>(Build L3)</span></summary>

-*Threat:* Perform a "bad" build that alters the behavior of another "good" build running in parallel or subsequent environments.
+*Threat:* Perform a malicious build that alters the behavior of a benign build running in parallel or subsequent environments.

 *Mitigation:* Builds are [isolated] from one another, with no way for one to affect the other or persist changes.

-*Example 1:* Build service runs all builds for project MyPackage on the same machine as the same Linux user.
-Adversary starts a "bad" build that listens for the "good" build and swaps out source files, then starts a "good" build that would otherwise pass expectations.
-Solution: Builder changes architecture to isolate each build in a separate VM or similar.
+*Example 1:* A build service runs all builds for project MyPackage on the same machine as the same Linux user.
+An adversary starts a malicious build that listens for another build and swaps out source files, then starts a benign build.
+The benign build uses the malicious build's source files, but its provenance says it used benign source files.
+Solution: The build platform changes architecture to isolate each build in a separate VM or similar.

-*Example 2:* Build service uses the same machine for subsequent builds.
-Adversary first runs a build that replaces the `make` binary with a malicious version, then runs a subsequent build that otherwise would pass expectations.
-Solution: Builder changes architecture to start each build with a clean machine image.
+*Example 2:* A build service uses the same machine for subsequent builds.
+An adversary first runs a build that replaces the `make` binary with a malicious version, then subsequently runs an otherwise benign build.
+Solution:
+The builder changes architecture to start each build with a clean machine image.

 </details>
 <details><summary>Steal cryptographic secrets <span>(Build L3)</span></summary>